YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Desc:
 >Georgia is a simple woman - she sees a big gun, she barrages.
 There's really not much to say about her.
 Very straightforward USS BB, sporting the characteristically excellent AA of her peers, albeit improved, and their same DD guns; her most remarkable feature the fact her barrage is both absolute murder *and* partially aimed, meaning it can be used from the sidelines with just a minor loss in performance, as well as her lacking one Main Gun Mount (which is partially made up for by the high Main Gun Efficiency, and partially by the devastating barrage).
-That said, while the SHS shots are the ones that'll be most relevant to you, the DD HE shower is no joke and shouldn't be discounted, especially when you need to bring all the guns to bear and/or the boss has Light Armour.
+That said, while the SHS shots are the ones that'll be most relevant to you, the DD HE shower is no joke and shouldn't be discounted, especially when you need to bring all the guns to bear and/or the boss has Light Armour; bear in mind that zippier bosses may need some slowing down for the SHS to connect.

 ![BB](/Images-for-the-Guide/MassachusettsChibi.png "USS Massachusetts") - **[USS Massachusetts](https://azurlane.koumakan.jp/Massachusetts)**
 * Roles: